 Cooper froze and then kicked the door shut with his boot.
 Shaken, his guts twisted in knots, he couldn't flat out deny it was his; he'd taken her unprotected more than once that night, but he'd be damned if he was going to take responsibility on her word alone.
 Highly doubtful that he'd been the only one she'd screwed during that time, he didn't even know if she was making it up.
 She wouldn't be the first woman to claim he was the father of some kid.

 He moved toward her, menacing, threatening, white hot anger searing through him, and growled, "I don't believe you.
 From the second I laid eyes on you I knew you were trouble.
 Why are you even telling me this - what makes you believe it's even mine?
-You got what you wanted.
-That kid - if there even is one - if you think you're going to hold that over my head - I'll destroy you."
+I still don't know what the hell happened that night.
+I could barely stand up much less attack you or anyone else.
+It's a betrayal, Gemma.
+You betray all the women who have faced a real attack by going after me."

 Gemma stepped back until her thighs hit the table.
-Reaching back she braced herself and in as calm a voice as she could manage replied, "You know perfectly well why I think it's yours.
+Reaching back she braced herself and in as calm a voice as she could manage replied, "It's yours.
 I don't want anything from you...I thought you should know."

 Her face went white and he could see fear and anger in her expression but Gemma held her ground.
 "You think I wanted a baby, that I orchestrated this?
 You're insane!
-I never invited you to my bed!
-I wanted a fucking contract!
-If it gets out that it's yours, it could ruin me!"
+I wanted a fucking contract!"

 Yanking her hair up, struggling with windblown tangles, Rayne found a clip in her purse, took it in her teeth and forced her hair into it.
 The valet parking guy was staring at her.
 It was a rental, let him stare, let him tow it, she didn't care.